-In 2012, Dr. Gehrt and other experts on coyote ecology and behavior were invited to Broomfield, CO, to consult on a reported escalation in coyote conflicts.
+In 2012, experts on coyote ecology and behavior were invited to Broomfield, CO, to consult on a reported escalation in coyote conflicts.
 Dr. Seth Riley (National Park Service Wildlife Biologist), Dr. Julie Young (USDA), and Dr. Stan Gehrt all brought different skills to the table to identify issues and suggest strategies for future management decisions.
-The city invited these experts as a result of coyote bites to three young children within a two-month period.
+The city invited these researchers as a result of coyote bites to three young children within a two-month period.
 Conclusions, among many, called for increased novel ways to educate the public, stronger regulations regarding wildlife feeding, and habitat modifications.
 As to details about the bites, it is believed that all attacks stemmed from a single coyote; the animal was lethally removed and no further attacks were reported.
 The incidents did, however, encourage communication with the public and management agencies on how to prevent future conflicts, including understanding when it is necessary to lethally remove and when hazing might be more appropriate.

 A report summarizing the many details and findings of this visit can be found on the page of Scientific Publications ("Broomfield, CO Report outlining conflicts and consults").